How to Reupholster a Chair

 Cut the foam

-Trace the outline of the seat onto 1-in.-thick foam.
+Trace the outline of the seat onto one-inch-thick foam.
 Cut the foam with a bread knife.
 To avoid tearing the foam, pull the knife toward you, using light pressure and short strokes.

 Remove the padding and inspect the seat.
 If the wood base seems solid, reuse it.
-If it's cracked, use it as a template to make a new one (Photo 2).
-We used a sander to taper the edges to match the profile of the old one.
+If it’s cracked, use it as a template to make a new one.
+We used a random orbital sander to taper the edges to match the profile of the old one.
 Plop the seat on top of the foam and outline it with a marker.
-Use a serrated bread knife (Photo 3) to cut just inside the line.
+Use a serrated bread knife to cut just inside the line.

 Add the batting Family Handyman

-Cut the batting so it overhangs all sides of the seat by about 4 in.
+Cut the batting so it overhangs all sides of the seat by about four inches.
 Then drive a single staple on each side to hold the foam in place.